-Following suit with the Cancer Center’s tradition, the Breast & GYN Cancer Pavilion on the Woman’s Hospital campus, held its first annual holiday tree lighting event earlier this week, commemorating the inagural holiday season for the unique partnership between the Cancer Center and Woman’s Hospital.
-The Pavilion’s tree is decorated with nearly 100 miniature artist canvases displayed on easels with patients, family and team members using acrylic paints to convey what is inspiring them this holiday season.
+Following suit with the Cancer Center’s tradition, the Breast & GYN Cancer Pavilion on the Woman’s Hospital campus held its first annual holiday tree-lighting event earlier this week, commemorating the inaugural holiday season for the unique partnership between the Cancer Center and Woman’s Hospital.
+The Pavilion’s tree is decorated with nearly 100 miniature artist canvases displayed on easels with patients, families, and team members using acrylic paints to convey what is inspiring them this holiday season.

 Laura Gaddy, M.A., coordinator for survivorship and integrative medicine, shared the significant role that decorating ornaments plays in enhancing the healing process.

 “We have seen for years what an incredible impact this project and other Healing Arts activities have on patients’ well-being,” said Gaddy.
 “Research and science prove that art influences healing, and we are thrilled to offer this tool for relaxation to patients at the Cancer Center and, now, the Pavilion.”

 The Mary Bird Perkins Cancer Center’s annual tree-lighting event at the Essen Lane facility will be held Tuesday, Dec.
 4 at 3:00 p.m.
 For more information on survivorship programs, visit marybird.org/survivorship.